The 6G Network: Your Questions Answered

 Because the 6th generation is just new to us, many questions surround the new wireless network.

 What is 6G?

-Similar to 1G and 5G, 6G technology is the 6th generation of wireless cellular networks.
-Although next in line after 5G, moving from 5G to 6G will take a considerable amount of time.
+Like 1G and 5G, 6G technology is the 6th generation of wireless cellular networks.
+Although next in line after 5G, moving from 5G to 6G will take considerable time.
 What’s considered 6G now may also be called 5G Advanced or 5.5G later on, similar to other generations such as 3.95G or 4G LTE.
 Time will tell whether this is true or not, but let’s consider it as 6G for this article’s sake.

 It’s impossible to say how the 6G network will work today.

 As of now, we know 6G’s network will use higher frequencies than 5G, providing higher capacity while decreasing latency issues even further.

 6G is estimated to use terahertz (THz) frequencies – much higher than 5G’s gigahertz (GHz).
 One research issue involving the interface between the terahertz spectrum and hard fibre optical transmission lines has arisen.
 Hardwiring is needed to reach longer distances using 6G, but it’s not quite possible to connect THz to these lines yet.
 Along with these transmission lines, “spatial multiplexing” (when individual data signals are beamed in streams) is also required to get 6G’s maximum bandwidth efficiency.
 (Source: Network World)

 To put things into perspective, 4G’s median download speed in Canada is 55.5 Mbps.
 But today, Canada sees a median 5G download speed of 170 Mbps, making it 205% faster than 4G in Canada!